DiarmuidHenry/Project-02/README.md

 ![PvC 2](./documents/readme-images/pvc-2.webp)

-The Player v Player (PvP) game splits each round into more prompts, ensuring that neither player can see the other's choices.
+The Player v Player (PvP) game splits each round using more prompts, ensuring that neither player can see the other's choices.

 ![PvP 1](./documents/readme-images/pvp-1.webp)